schumbar/SJSU_CMPE255/assignment_03/README.md

 2. `CRISP-DM` - This folder contains the CRISP-DM project.
     a. `CRISP-DM.ipynb` - This file contains the CRISP-DM google colab project.
     b. `ds_salaries.csv` - This CSV file is the dataset that was used for the CRIISP-DM portion of this assignment.
+    c. `CRISP_DM_research_paper.pdf` - This PDF file is the research paper that was generated for the CRISP-DM portion of this assignment.
 3. `SEMMA` - This folder contains the SEMMA project.
     a. `SEMMA.ipynb` - This file contains the SEMMA google colab project.
     b. `used_cars.csv` - This CSV file is the dataset that was used for the SEMMA portion of this assignment.
+    c. `SEMMA_research_paper.pdf` - This PDF file is the research paper that was generated for the SEMMA portion of this assignment.
 4. `KDD` - This folder contains the KDD project.
     a. `KDD.ipynb` - This file contains the KDD google colab project.
     b. `daily_household_transactions.csv` - This CSV file is the dataset that was used for the KDD portion of this assignment.
+    c. `KDD_research_paper.pdf` - This PDF file is the research paper that was generated for the KDD portion of this assignment.

 ### Medium Articles